-1 "And to the angel of the church in Sardis, write: 'He who has the seven Spirits of God and the seven stars, says these things: "I know your works, that you have a name that you live, and you are dead.
+1 "And to the angel of the church in Sardis, write: 'He who has the seven Spirits of God and the seven stars, says these things: "I know your works.
+You have a reputation of being alive, and yet you are dead.
 2 Be watchful and strengthen the things which remain that are ready to die, for I have not found your works fulfilled before God.
 3 Remember therefore how you have received and heard.
 Keep it, and repent.
 If therefore you shall not watch, I will come upon you as a thief, and you shall not know what hour I will come upon you.
 4 You have a few names even in Sardis which have not defiled their garments, and they shall walk with me in white, for they are worthy.
 5 He who overcomes, the same shall be clothed in white clothing.
 And I will not blot out his name out of the book of life, but I will confess his name before my Father and before his angels.
 6 He who has an ear, let him hear what the Spirit says to the churches."'

 7 "And to the angel of the church in Philadelphia, write: 'He who is holy, he who is true, he who has the key of David, and he who opens and no man shuts, and shuts and no man opens, says these things: